demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/README.md

 #### Find the information required for the Sentinel TAXII connector
+**For Cortex XSOAR 6.x:**
   1. All your server info can be found by running `!taxii-server-info`, the default API root for you server will usually be - https://&lt;xsoar-server&gt;/instance/execute/&lt;instance_name&gt;/threatintel/
-  2. You can use the `!taxii-server-list-collections` command in order to get a list of your server's collections and their ids.
+  2. You can use the `!taxii-server-list-collections` command in order to get a list of your server's collections and their IDs.
 You can also do it manually by running `curl https://<xsoar-server>/instance/execute/<instance_name>/threatintel/collections/ | jq .` to get a list  of the collections available and on your TAXII server.
+From the list, copy the correct ID of the collection you want to ingest.

+**For Cortex XSOAR 8 and Cortex XSIAM**
+  1. All your server info can be found by running `!taxii-server-info`, the default API root for you server will usually be - https://ext-<cortex-xsiam-address>/xsoar/instance/execute/<instance-name>/threatintel
+  2. You can use the `!taxii-server-list-collections` command in order to get a list of your server's collections and their IDs.
+You can also do it manually by running `curl https://ext-<cortex-xsiam-address>/xsoar/instance/execute/<instance-name>/threatintel/collections/ | jq .` to get a list of the collections available and on your TAXII server.
 From the list, copy the correct ID of the collection you want to ingest.

  Response Example:
   ```JSON
   {